bbarres/Realtime/README.md

 - **RealTime_GENHET.R:** script to compute intra-individual heterozygosity indices.
 - **RealTime_GWAS.R:** script to perform the Genome-Wide Association analyses for both treatment.
 This script will produce two folders each containing results from the GWAS analyses.
 These output files are necessary for plotting the manhattan and GWAS plot (see scripts below).
 - **RealTime_load.R:** the script to load the different data sets, functions and packages that are necessary for the data analyses and representation in the R environment.
-- **RealTime_plot_evolpheno.R:** script to analyze and plot the evolutionary patterns of the main phenotypic traits over the years (Figure 2).
+- **RealTime_plot_evolpheno.R:** script to analyze and plot the temporal evolution of the main phenotypic traits over the years (Figure 2).
+The code for the distribution of tree height by family and by powdery mildew exposures (Figure 6) is also included in this script.
 - **RealTime_plot_FigS2_map.R:** script to plot the map (Figure S2) of the experimental setup.
 - **RealTime_plot_FigS4_indQual.R:** script to plot the scatterplot used to determined the individuals genotyped with the SNP markers with sufficient quality.
 - **RealTime_plot_FigsIndHeter.R:** script to produce the Figures related to intra-individual heterozygosity (Figure 8, Figure S7 and Figure S16).
 The ***RealTime_GENHET.R*** must be run prior to this script in order to produce the necessary entry files.